 The main differences between a .raw file and standard jpeg file is the compression.
 Raw files are uncompressed data, therefore save much more information about the scene.
 Exposure, white balance, contrast and sharpness adjustments can be made with a larger range of adjustment before image quality is lost.
 However, by default, an unedited .raw file will look quite dull and flat in comparison to a .jpeg file.
-Jpeg files, on the other hand, are compressed and adjusted in camera to balance out the images for exposure, white balance and so on, leaving a much more finished look straight out of the camera no editing required.
+Jpeg files, on the other hand, are compressed and adjusted in camera to balance out the images for exposure, white balance and so on, leaving a much more finished look straight out of the camera, no editing required.

-- Higher quality images with more detail and sharpness
+- Higher quality images with more detail and sharpness.

-- White balance options are dramatically more adjustable
+- White balance options are dramatically more adjustable.

-- Better colour space to work with
+- Better color space to work with.

-- They generally print out much better
+- They generally print out much better.

 There are of course a couple downsides to shooting in .raw.
 The files are generally very large and can sometimes be in excess of 50mb, which might be a problem if your current phone storage isn’t very generous.
 They will also require some sort editing software to get a more finished, desirable look.
-Honestly though if you have the time to do some adjustments and use the extra space on your device it’s well worth it.
+Honestly though if you have the time to make some adjustments and use the extra space on your device, it’s well worth it.